Skip to content

 cruft update

-How can you pass variables to replace inside a code template?
+How do you pass variables into a code template?

 project_name = "{{ cookiecutter.project_name }}"